-Our audit was conducted for the purpose of forming opinions on financial statements of the TDA Fund of the City.
-The Schedule of Expenses by Functional Categories, listed as supplemental data in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements for the TDA Fund of the City.
-This supplemental data has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements of the TDA Fund of the City.
+The Schedule of Expenses by Functional Categories, listed as supplemental data in the table of contents, is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Expenses by Functional Categories is fairly stated, in all material respects in relation to the basic financial statements as a whole.